MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/resources-service-scheduling.md

     - Select the **Start Location** and the **End Location** to specify which location the resource will be at, when starting and ending work.
     - Select an **Organizational Unit** for the resource.
-    - Select if the resource should be displayed on the schedule board.
+    - Select if the resource should be displayed on the schedule board in the **Display On Schedule Board** box.
-    - Select if you want to enable the resource for availability search.
+    - Select if you want to enable the resource for availability search in the **Enable for Availability Search** box.

 6. In the **Related** section, view and create all the common associations for the resource.
 You can create the following: